Lelozitos/HealthML/README.md

 Using a public hospital [Data Base](https://drive.google.com/file/d/1U-XPNjYmcdOugNJBVGAQ7UtQDjb0VnL8/view?usp=sharing) from Brazil, and using [this table](https://drive.google.com/file/d/1K9uOEvI7ffgBGzV9gXiluurW-xMgfTac/view?usp=sharing) as explanation, measure how likely someone is to survive.

 I had a lot of trouble projecting my data as category or scale, since some data is scalable and others are not.
+Also, the test size and n_estimators are completely arbitrary, might do some reasearch to find more optimal values.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>